kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 - Never use `any` or `unknown` unless absolutely necessary.
 - Use `unknown` over `any` if you're not sure what type something is.
-- Only type the children prop as `ReactNode` if you don't know what type it will be (e.g. it's up to the consumer to decide what to render).
+- Only type the children prop as `ReactNode` if you don't know what type it will be or you wish to explicitly allow any children (e.g. it's up to the consumer to decide what to render).
 - Use `FunctionComponentElement` otherwise with the applicable type.

 ### Component Property Naming Convention